Treatment Allocation under Uncertain Costs: Simulation Study

-\paragraph{Proposed Method using Generalized Random Forests} Our proposed method gets estimates $S_i = \hrho(x)$ from an instrumental forest with ``remapped'' inputs.
-We call into the function instrumental forest in \texttt{grf}, except where the function expects an ``instrument'' we give it $W_i$, and where the function expects a ``treatment'' we give it $C_i$ (the covariates $X_i$ and outcome $Y_i$ are passed to the function as usual).
+\textbf{Instrumental Forest.} For the nonparametric version of our proposed method, as described in Section \ref{sec:nonparametric}, our proposed method gets estimated priority scores $\hrho(X_i)$ from an instrumental forest with ``remapped'' inputs.
+We use the instrumental forest from the package \texttt{grf}, except where the function expects an ``instrument'' we provide $W_i$, and where the function expects a ``treatment'' we provide $C_i$.